Marina Marta Vlad

 Marina Marta Vlad (born 8 March 1949) is a Romanian composer.

 Biography

 Marina Marta Vlad was born in Bucharest.
-She studied violin with Cecilia Geanta at the Music High School in Bucharest, and graduated from the National University of Music in Bucharest in 1973.
+She studied violin with Cecilia Geanta at the Music High School in Bucharest, and graduated from the National University of Music Bucharest in 1973.
 She was awarded a composition prize from the university.
 After completing her studies, she took a position at the same school, where she taught until 2002.
 She married composer Ulpiu Vlad.